OtterPeer/location-obfuscation-simulator/README.md

 ## Usage in OtterPeer App

-This simulation script is derived from the geolocation obfuscation logic implemented in the OtterPeer app, specifically under the OP-56-Geolocation branch of the repository: https://github.com/OtterPeer/otter-peer/tree/OP-56-Geolocation.
+This simulation script is derived from the geolocation obfuscation logic implemented in the OtterPeer app, specifically under the OP-56-Geolocation branch of the repository: https://github.com/OtterPeer/otter-peer/tree/OP-56-Geolocation under the https://github.com/OtterPeer/otter-peer/pull/29.
 It mirrors the dummyLocation, privateKeyToOffset, and randomPointInSquare functions used in the app to generate privacy-preserving dummy locations.
 The simulation helps validate and visualize the obfuscation algorithm's behavior, ensuring it effectively protects user privacy while maintaining proximity-based functionality in the OtterPeer app.

 ## Example Output